hyperledger-labs/splice/docs/src/validator_operator/validator_helm.rst

 If you are using the ingress configuration of this runbook, the correct URLs to configure here are ``https://wallet.validator.YOUR_HOSTNAME`` (for the Wallet web UI) and ``https://cns.validator.YOUR_HOSTNAME`` (for the CNS web UI).

+``YOUR_HOSTNAME`` is a placeholder that you need to replace with the actual domain name or IP address of the server hosting your services.

 An identifier that is unique to the user must be set via the `sub` field of the issued JWT.
 On some occasions, this identifier will be used as a user name for that user on your Validator node's Canton participant.
 In :ref:`helm-validator-install`, you will be required to configure a user identifier as the ``validatorWalletUser`` -